pavel-zeman/uubookkit-ext/README.md

 - Quick search field at the top of the page supporting fulltext search of the page titles
 - Menu
   - Long names in menu do not wrap (full name is displayed by moving cursor over a menu item)
-  - Width of left navigation menu can be resized using drag & drop.
+  - Width of left pane can be resized using drag & drop.
   - Specific menu items are colored (Business, uuSubApp, *Stores, uuCMD)
 - Scenarios
   - Add option to copy HDS and alternative scenarios with ordering numbers as a program comments into clipboard.